 The Department of Health held a consultation last year to review the Educational Support Grant, which is the pot of money that funds the student placements at the SWEET Project.
 We were not involved in the consultation and so, on the 19th May, when we became aware that the placement fee was to be reduced from £28 to £20 per day per student, the news came as a complete and devastating shock.
 This will effectively reduce our income by a third next year.
 It could be catastrophic for the local community which we currently support in South Birmingham as the SWEET Project will struggle to remain in business and we are the only provider of support services in the area.
 The reduction comes into force from September 2014 so we have very little time to act.
 We are currently contacting all schools, universities and the Local Authority to discuss what support they can offer us at this difficult time.

 We accept referrals from a wide range of agencies such as the health service, the police, fire services, domestic abuse projects, TESS, children's centres, primary and secondary schools, signposting services, adult day centres, GPs and community psychiatric nurses.
 This supplements the 48% of our workload which is referred by the Local Authority.
 We are therefore able to provide practice learning opportunities of high quality that meet the HCPC's requirements for statutory placements.

-Since the Project opened, we have taken a total of 415 first- and final-placement student social workers from 26 universities from Scotland in the north to Bristol University in the south (June 2014).
+Since the Project opened, we have taken more than 600 first- and final-placement student social workers from 31 universities across the country (figures updated in July 2015).